ebanalyse/senda/README.md

 senda_pipeline = pipeline('sentiment-analysis', model=model, tokenizer=tokenizer)

-senda_pipeline("Sikke en dejlig dag det er i dag")
+senda_pipeline("Sikke en dejlig dag det er i dag") [{'label': 'positiv', 'score': 0.7678486704826355}]
 ```

+The model can most certainly be improved, and we encourage all NLP-enthusiasts to try to train a better model - you can use the `senda` package to do this.

 ## Background
 `senda` is developed as a part of [Ekstra Bladet](https://ekstrabladet.dk/)’s activities on Platform Intelligence in News (PIN).
 PIN is an industrial research project that is carried out in collaboration between the [Technical University of Denmark](https://www.dtu.dk/), [University of Copenhagen](https://www.ku.dk/) and [Copenhagen Business School](https://www.cbs.dk/) with funding from [Innovation Fund Denmark](https://innovationsfonden.dk/).
 The project runs from 2020-2023 and develops recommender systems and natural language processing systems geared for news publishing, some of which are open sourced like `senda`.